tobyornottobe/maraoz.github.io/_drafts/light-tech.md

 ---
 layout: post
-title:  "Peaceful Tech: how to stay sane around computers."
+title:  "Light Tech: how to stay sane around computers."
 ---
 <img class="cover" src="/img/peaceful-tech/cover.jpg">

 <span class="first-letter">A</span>s some of you may know, I've been on a sabbatical for the past ~2 years.
 Among other things, this gave me perspective to think about my relationship with tech.
-I discovered I had most often used the mental model of "how can I use these amazing tools to enhance my life and work", but I now shifted to "how can I remain peaceful among these dangerous tools".
+I had most often used the mental model of "how can I use these amazing tools to enhance my life and work", but I now shifted to "how can I prevent tech from driving me nuts".

 <div style="text-align: center">